teufelsGmbH/pxa_pm_importer/README.md

 By default it supports import from **CSV and Excel** files.

+!!!
+If you want to use Excel source additionally install composer package `composer req phpoffice/phpspreadsheet`

 Import configuration is provided by **Yaml**.

 ## Example configuration and source files